drseg/swift-fsm/README.md

 ### Multiple Predicates

-There is no limit on the number of `Predicate` types that can be used in one table (see [Predicate Performance][14] for practical limitations).
+There is no limit to the number of `Predicate` types that can be used in one table (see [Predicate Performance][14] for practical limitations).
 The following (contrived and rather silly) expansion of the original `Predicate` example remains valid:

 ```swift
 enum Enforcement: Predicate { case weak, strong }